F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/waf/README.md

 ---

-### Help
+### Getting Help
-While this template has been created by F5 Networks, it is in the **experimental** directory and therefore has not completed full testing and is subject to change.
-F5 Networks does not offer technical support for templates in the experimental directory.
-For supported templates, see the templates in the **supported** directory.
+**F5 Support**
+Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
+This means you can get assistance if necessary from [F5 Technical Support](https://support.f5.com/csp/article/K25327565).

+**Community Support**
-We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 templates.
-This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.
+We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
+There are F5 employees who are members of this community who typically monitor the channel Monday-Friday 9-5 PST and will offer best-effort assistance.
+This slack channel community support should **not** be considered a substitute for F5 Technical Support.

 ---
 ---